-Recognising the diversity of women is crucial to ensuring that all women have equal access to economic independence.
+Recognising the diversity of women is crucial to ensuring that all women have an equal right and access to economic independence.

 The EWL members point out that recommendations to increase women's working age have not been accompanied by measures to boost older women's employment rate, particularly in the period prior to official retirement age.
-This in turn means that many women in the 54-65 age category remain unemployed longer, unleashing a chain of negative consequences on their pension entitlements; further increasing the gender pension gap and expanding the group of older women at-risk of poverty.
+This in turn means that many women in the 54-65 age category remain unemployed longer, unleashing a chain of negative consequences on their pension entitlements, further increasing the gender pension gap and expanding the group of older women at-risk of poverty.
+CSRs that call to align (or increase) women and men's pension age do not acknowledge the gender gaps in pensions.
+CSRs should address Member States on how they should make their pension systems more gender equal, by recommending the individualisation of pension rights.
+An EU-indicator to measure the gender pension gap is also necessary.